-- 1. Reference the "Map Instructions" to complete the map of Europe assignment. - On the first day of class, you will be tested on both the political and physical maps of Europe, without the use of a word bank.
+- 1. Reference the "Map Instructions" to complete the map of Europe assignment. - 2.
+On the first day of class, you will be tested on both the political and physical maps of Europe, without the use of a word bank.
+Perfect spelling is appreciated, but not required.